exis9/sQuery/README.md

 [sQuery Official Site](https://squery.vercel.app/)

-This is a **Very Small ES6+ Native Speed jQuery for Svelte, Vue3, React, Angular, and WEB**.
+This is a **Very Small ES6+ Native Speed jQuery for Svelte, Vue3, React, SolidJS, and WEB**.

 Are you fed up with the modern js frameworks?

 But you don't want to go back to jQuery, right?

 Well, sQuery is great especially for people like you!
-It works great with Svelte, Vue.js and all other modern JavaScript frameworks.
+It works great with Svelte, SolidJS, Vue.js and all other modern JavaScript frameworks.

 sQuery just offers 3 things you want.
 **S**peed(native es6 JavaScript), **S**mall(9.5kb), and **S**imple(as jQuery)!